gogo2464/cryptatools-rs/docs/src/chapter_2/Blockchain/1-Evaluating-bitcoin-wallet-collision-probability.md

 ethereum wallet hash and alphabet length provide same resistance as the bitcoin.

 We do not have to worry about the probability to find a wallet collision.
 It is very safe!

+The source code of this course is [here](https://github.com/gogo2464/cryptatools-rs/tree/master/docs/doc-examples/ethereum-colision-evaluation).